Parasol AI Developer Workflow - 60 minutes

 8. Verify the new app’s functionality

-Reload the Parasol web page in production to verify everything is working as expected.
+to verify everything is working as expected.
 Ensure not to reload the local page when you were testing using Quarkus dev mode.

-If you’re still seeing the old page, try refreshing the page without the browser caches by pressing kbd:[Ctrl+F5] or kbd:[Cmd+Shift+F5] on macOS.
+If you’re still seeing the old page, try refreshing the page without the browser caches by pressing Ctrl+F5 or Cmd+Shift+F5 on macOS. |

 The new Email Generate menu item will appear on the left panel.
 Click on it.